sci-42ver/SICP_SDF/sicp_exercise.md

       i.e. 4.16
     - almost same as "Consider a procedure with internal definitions, such as", then "would be transformed into", so just 4.16.
     - As wiki meteorgan's shows, this is simpler than 4.16 since we don't need to traverse to get all `define`s.
+      - This is same as what [MIT_Scheme_Reference](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Lexical-Binding.html#index-letrec-1) says except for "*unspecified order*".
+        > The variables are bound to fresh locations *holding unassigned values*, the inits are evaluated in the *extended environment* (in some *unspecified order*), each variable is assigned to the result of the corresponding init
   - b.
     - letrec:
       E1: x->5